open-mmlab/mmagic/configs/controlnet_animation/README.md

 ## Quick Start

-Running the following codes, you can get a text-generated image.
+Running the following codes, you can get an generated animation video.

 ```python
 from mmedit.edit import MMEdit